Text, photos, and all source code on all linked websites and pages © Merry L. Morris

 And the decision was made.

-I hope it turns out to be the right one for the elephants, for the zoo visitors, for the Zoo, and also for the Philadelphia Zoo's new director, Vikram Dewan, who was faced with a very difficult decision shortly after taking over the position.
+I hope it turns out to be the right one for the elephants, for the zoo visitors, and for the Zoo.

 Click here to see Dulary and her lifelong companion, Petal.
 And click here to see Dulary and the younger elephants playing in the water.